GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    the raytracing data.

-   This document describes how the Radeon Developer Panel can be used to capture a profile, memory trace or a raytracing scene for an application on AMD RDNA and GCN graphics hardware.
+   This document describes how the Radeon Developer Panel can be used to capture a profile, memory trace or a raytracing scene for an application on AMD RDNA graphics hardware.
 The Radeon Developer Panel connects to the Radeon Developer Service in order to collect a profile, trace or scene.